Singapore River Promenade; Raffles Bar

 Raffles Long Bar

-If you read that earlier post you know that my guidebook and a sign out front told me that only guests can enter Raffles Hotel.
-So, that day, I admired it only from outside.
+If you read that earlier post, you know that my guidebook and a sign out front told me that only guests can enter Raffles Hotel.
+So, that day, I admired it solely from outside.

-The trick that my friend told me was that when they were in Singapore they made the pilgrimage to Raffles and by buying a drink in the historical Long Bar at Raffles they were able to go inside to do that.
+The trick my friend told me was that when they were in Singapore, they made the pilgrimage to Raffles, and by buying a drink in the historical Long Bar at Raffles, they were able to go inside to do that.

 So that’s what I did.
 However, I still couldn’t go into the “resplendent” lobby.
 (Resplendent is the word my guidebook used.)
 The entrance to Raffles Long Bar is out towards the back and it has its own entrance.
 The formally dressed Sikh doorman directed me along a path through the hotel’s grounds, past some beautiful patios, and to that entrance.

-The Raffles Long Bar is quite a cozy place with lots of warm-coloured woods and pieces of cloth that act as fans gently swaying and forth from the ceiling.
+The Raffles Long Bar is quite a cozy place with lots of warm-coloured wood and pieces of cloth that act as fans, gently swaying and forth from the ceiling.

 There is a tradition in the Raffles Long Bar that I’d heard of well before coming on this trip.
-On every table there is a jute bag full of peanuts-in-the-shell.
+On every table, sits a jute bag full of peanuts in the shell.
 The custom is to throw the spent shells on the floor.
 Peanut shells generously littered around every table confirmed that the tradition is still respected.
 I played my part in keeping it going by adding considerably to the pile beneath and around my table.

 Ah, tradition.
 Tradition!

 Sorry.
 I felt my inner Tevye coming out.
-Maybe it was the drink I had the brought Tevye out.
+Maybe it was the drink I had that brought Tevye out.

 It was very tasty and went down well.